Computer Sciences

 The program asks a user to enter the credentials again by displaying the login screen.
 As expected Pass

-TC-4 Test whether the program allows a user to enter correct password three times if he fails to enter correct credentials.
+TC-4 Test whether the program allows a user to enter the correct password three times if he fails to enter the correct credentials.
 Run the program

-The program will show user Login and Sign up options.
+The program will show the user Login and Sign-up options.

-To login the system, a user should press 1.
+To log into the system, a user should press 1.

 Choice =1